 Revenue-Based Market Share = (Company’s Revenue / Total Market Revenue) x 100

-For instance, if a company’s revenue were $1 million in a market with a total revenue of $5 million, the revenue-based market share would be ($1 million / $5 million) x 100 = 20%.
+If a brand earns $1 million in a market worth $5 million, the revenue market share is ($1 million / $5 million) × 100 = 20%.
+This version of the market share calculation highlights financial performance relative to competitors.

 Customer-Based Market Share = (Company’s Customers / Total Market Customers) x 100